 Required Textbook: Your course is included in the Follett Access Program.
 You will receive an email regarding your textbook from Follett, the NFC bookstore.
-Through Follett Access, your textbook and materials are less costly and they are automatically in your D2L course on the first day of class (links are under the "Getting Started" heading).
-You must access MyMathLab through the link in D2L content the first time so you can register/sign in with Pearson.
-If you choose to opt out of this program, you will need to follow the process on the email you receive, and you will be responsible for purchasing all required materials for this course.
+Through Follett Access, your textbook and materials are less costly, and they are automatically in your D2L course on the first day of class.
+If you choose to opt out of this program, you will need to follow the process on the email you receive and you will be responsible for purchasing all required materials for this course.
 If you have any questions regarding this process, please contact support at https://customersupportcenter.highered.follett.com/hc/en-us.